 Mohammad Ali said “Champions aren’t made in gyms.
 Champions are made from something they have deep inside them – a desire, a dream, a vision.
 They have to have the skill, and the will.
 But the will must be stronger than the skill.“ Purpose is that sense of desire, dream, or vision.
 It comes more from the heart than from the head.

 As I looked to articulate my purpose, I looked at the moments of pure joy for myself.
-These moments were during the coaching conversations I had with my direct reports and when I was connecting with my customers to better understand and serve their needs, or had some kind of change I was driving in organizations.
+These moments were during the coaching conversations I had with people in my organization, when I was connecting with my customers to better understand and serve their needs, or had some kind of change I was driving in organizations.
 I always found my more entrepreneurial assignments invigorating.
 I also experienced the challenges that many women faced in expressing their authentic leadership in organizations.
 From an external perspective, I saw that a lot of organizations were looking to understand how to engage, retain and build their female talent pipeline.
 This is what led me to choose to start a company in coaching and consulting, focused on women leaders.
 I want to help leaders be more aware of who they are, help them be conscious in their actions – so we create organizations that make a big difference for all their stakeholders.

 If this resonated for you, please comment, subscribe, and share with others.